PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 The key symbols modified in `${MACHINE}.conf` are:

 - `PREFERRED_PROVIDER_virtual/atf = "atf-${MACHINE}"`.
 This symbol in `${MACHINE}.conf` specifies which recipe to use to build ATF.
-The recipe packages bootchain artifacts into the FIP image as specified in [Section 2.3](../develop-mbl/bsp-sys-arch.html#partitioning-software-components-into-fip-fit-images).
+The recipe packages bootchain artifacts into the FIP image as specified in [System architecture](../develop-mbl/bsp-sys-arch.html#partitioning-software-components-into-fip-fit-images).
 - `KERNEL_CLASSES = "mbl-fitimage"`.
 This symbol changes the `kernel.bbclass` processing to inherit the `mbl-fitimage.bbclass`, which
-  packages the kernel in a FIT image as specified in [Section 2.3](../develop-mbl/bsp-sys-arch.html#partitioning-software-components-into-fip-fit-images).
+  packages the kernel in a FIT image as specified in [System architecture](../develop-mbl/bsp-sys-arch.html#partitioning-software-components-into-fip-fit-images).
 - `KERNEL_IMAGETYPE = "fitImage"`.
 This symbol customizes `kernel.bbclass` processing to generate a FIT image rather than a zImage, for example.
 - `KERNEL_DEVICETREE = "XXX"`.
 This symbol definition is used to specify additional device trees that can be included in the FIT image.
 - `UBOOT_ENTRYPOINT = "0xabcdefab"`.
 This symbol specifies the U-Boot entry point called by OP-TEE, for example.